 “Employees must remember managers need empathy and compassion, too,” she said.
 “Leaders also work long hours and are concerned about their health and well-being, so it’s important for everyone to remember it’s a two-way street.”

-Ultimately, employers must do a quality job of adequately meeting the needs of their employees during the COVID-19 pandemic.
+Ultimately, employers must do a quality job of adequately meeting the needs of their employees during pandemics.
 If they don’t, it could potentially harm their employees, organizations and society in general, especially those struggling financially, after the crisis.

 “The study’s results raise concerns about leaders not meeting the needs of their workforce during a crisis,” Mian said.
 “If organizations aren’t careful, in the short-term, they’ll ‘win the battle’ of surviving the pandemic, but ‘lose the war’ by overlooking and losing a significant portion of their workforce.”

-To read the full white paper and find out more about its findings, visit https://miantalentsolutions.com/leading-in-crisis/.
+To read the full paper and find out more about its findings, visit the Business and Society Review website.